Search Collections

 The Library and Rare Books collection contains more than 37,000 books and other published material, including 1,500 rare books.
 The Art and Artifacts Collection includes objects and artworks that testify to the range of activities of Jesuits in Canada and abroad.

-Archival Catalog
+Archival Catalogue

-Library and Rare Books Catalog
+Library and Rare Books Catalogue

 Art & Artifacts